 Strategically located between two top tourist attractions in mainland Palawan, the El Nido and the Puerto Princesa Underground River, Long Beach can make your vacation a relaxing and memorable experience.

 Declared as a Flagship TEZ (Tourism Enterprise Zone) by TIEZA in 2015, major real estate developers, big investors, and hotel operators flocked to San Vicente to own a piece of what is dubbed “the next Boracay.”

-San Vicente, while relatively underrated, is quite known for its pristine beaches coupled with clear blue waters that are home to beautiful coral reefs, as well as a good collection of untouched waterfalls.
-San Vicente, Palawan is home to its own airport, which makes it an optimal and strategic tourist location, serving as a major gateway to two of Palawan’s most popular tourist spots, El Nido and the Underground River.
+San Vicente, while relatively underrated, is quite known for its pristine beaches, clear blue waters that are home to beautiful coral reefs, and a good collection of untouched waterfalls.
+In addition, San Vicente, Palawan, is also home to its San Vicente Airport, making it an optimal and strategic tourist location, serving as a significant gateway to two of Palawan’s most popular tourist spots, El Nido and the Underground River.

-The municipality covers a total land area of 165,797.6525 hectares and is made up of 10 barangays.
-San Vicente lies 186 kilometers northwest of the popular city of Puerto Princesa, the capital town of Palawan.
+The municipality covers a total land area of 165,797.6525 hectares and comprises ten barangays.
+San Vicente lies 186 kilometers northwest of the famous city of Puerto Princesa, the capital town of Palawan.

 Palawan is a province under Region IV-B (MIMAROPA), also known as the Southern Tagalog Region.
 It is found in the southwest area of the Philippines.

 Top Tourist Attractions

 Long Beach is, as its name suggests, really long!